 The standard measurement for office space in this area is around 1,760 sqft.
 Most properties in this market are close to 3 floors.
 Most buildings in this region were built in 1980 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this market.
+Finance and insurance are the dominant industries in this area.
 Commute by public transit is the most popular way to get to work amongst Village residents.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.